tito-arch/ICBN-International/content/post/exciting-crossover-influencer-boxing-events-2024.md

 - **Misfits x DAZN: X-Series 013**

 This event is part of a successful franchise by DAZN and Misfits boxing which has seen the rise of various stars like the main event in this card.
+This card is expected to be action filled from start to finish.

 ![](https://pbs.twimg.com/media/GHhJLk5aYAAWdgS?format=jpg&name=small)

+Venue:Nashville , TN

+Date:March 23rd

 - **Briggs VS Jackson**
 - **La Velada Del Ano 4**